FeeZotter/SimpleViteVueExpressExampleByMe/README.md

 type "node .\server.js"

-## how to test the vue&vite funktionality with server
+## how to test the vue&vite functionality with server

 open folder "frontend/viteEdit" in a console/terminal